Disposable Superhero Maker

 - There doesn't appear to be a limit to the amount of Chemical X available on The Powerpuff Girls.
 It can even be found in the toilet!
 The girls did create another girl to help them out, but she turned out to be unstable and exploded.
 Since the Professor was successful the first time, maybe more heroes could be created that didn't suffer from that problem.

 - Its later shown that the Professor does his best work by accident, so in attempting to create new heroes on purpose, he would get flawed results.
-However, the formula is dead simple (four ingredients, two of which you can get at the supermarket), so its a wonder why the government hasn't tried it.
+The original formula was accidental, so there is no record of the proportions of ingredients used for anyone else to replicate.